eugenia1984/-UTN-FRSR-Programacion-1er-a-o-2de-semestre/ingles2/formas-ing/README.md

 Ejemplo:

-Programming methodologies were included in the book.
+**Programming** methodologies were included in the book. -> Las metodologías de **programación** se incluyeron en este libro.

-Since the beginning of the 21st century, AI research seems to have reduced its pace considerably.
+Since the **beginning** of the 21st century, AI research seems to have reduced its pace considerably.

 --